cssnr/link-extractor/README.md

 If you need to test a restart, you must pack the addon.
 This only works in ESR, Development, or Nightly.

-1. Run `npm run build-firefox` then use `web-ext-artifacts/link_extractor-firefox-0.1.0.zip`.
+1. Run `npm run build:firefox` then use `web-ext-artifacts/link_extractor-firefox-0.1.0.zip`.
 1. Open `about:config` search for `xpinstall.signatures.required` and set to `false`.
 1. Open `about:addons` and drag the zip file to the page or choose Install from File from the Settings wheel.